futurice/field-ops-guide/field-ops-guide.md

 It is also easier for new people to join the project and gain an understanding of the whole.
 Being familiar with different aspects of the system makes it possible to reason about changes and prevents knowledge silos from forming.

-### QUESTION: Is it clear who is in charge of operating the system?
+### Is it clear who is in charge of operating the system?

 **What is the criteria for "yes"?**